agalue/opennms-drift-kubernetes/README.md

 ![Diagram](diagram.png)

 For learning purposes, `Helm` charts and `operators` are avoided for this solution on the main components, except the Ingress Controller and Cert-Manager.
 In the future, that might change to take advantage of these technologies.
+Nevertheless, **the content of this repository is not intended for production environments, as it was designed for learning and testing purposes only.**

 This deployment contains a fully distributed version of all OpenNMS components and features, with high availability in mind when possible.